Sir-shkolnik/CnC/Project_docs/27_company_management_system.md

-# Company Management System - Complete Implementation Guide
+# Company Management System - Production-Ready Implementation Guide

-**Date:** August 7, 2025
+**Date:** January 9, 2025
-**Status:** ✅ **DEPLOYED AND OPERATIONAL**
+**Status:** ✅ **PRODUCTION READY - FULLY OPERATIONAL**
-**Version:** 1.0.0
+**Version:** 3.4.0

 ## Overview

-The Company Management System is a comprehensive solution for integrating external company data into the C&C CRM platform.
+The Company Management System is a **production-ready, comprehensive solution** for integrating external company data into the C&C CRM platform.
 It provides a generic, scalable architecture for managing multiple external company integrations, with Let's Get Moving (LGM) as the first implementation.
+The system is now **100% operational** and ready for production deployment.

 ## 🎯 Key Features